altfool/encryption_inside_vpn-raspberry/README.md

 Currently we will use the ubuntu 18.04 platform on common desktop and raspbian Buster on Raspberry Pi b 3+ device.

-Pre_install:
+Preinstall:
-sudo apt update
+sudo apt update;
-sudo apt install net-tools python3 python3-pip
+sudo apt install net-tools python3 python3-pip;
-pip3 install pycrypto
+pip3 install pycrypto;

 Usage: